zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 1. Open your web browser, go to the Fully Qualified Domain Name (FQDN) of your NGINX Management Suite host, and log in.
 2. From the Launchpad menu, choose **Instance Manager**.
-3. On the left navigation pane, select **Templates**.
+3. On the left menu, select **Templates**.
 4. Select **Create**.
 5. Select **New**.
 6. Give the template a name.
-For this tutorial, we'll call the base template *Round Robin Base Template*.
+For this tutorial, we'll call the base template *rr_base_template*.
 7. Optionally, provide a description for the template.
+(For example *Round-Robin Base Template*)
 8. Select **Draft** for the template status.
 9. Select **Base** for the for type.
 10. Select **Submit**.